3Emme/BakeryTreats/README.md

   * Does at least one of your classes have all CRUD methods implemented in your app?
 [Complete]
   * Are you able to view both sides of the many-many relationship?
 For a particular instance of a class, are you able to view all of the instances of the other class that are related to it?
 [Complete]
   * Are users able to register, log in and log out with Identity?
-[Incomplete]
+[Complete]
   * Is Create, Update and Delete functionality limited to authenticated users?
-[Incomplete]
+[Complete]
   * Is the project in a polished, portfolio-quality state?
-[Incomplete]
+[Complete]
   * Was required functionality in place by the 5:00pm Friday deadline?
-[Incomplete]
+[Complete]
   * Does the project demonstrate all of this week's concepts?
 If prompted, are you able to discuss your code with an instructor using correct terminology?
-[Incomplete]
+[Complete]

 ## Previous Objectives